Publishing a simple web portfolio on Netlify

 -

-Check the status of the lates deploy.
+Check the status of the latest deploy.
 It should have one of the following tags:

 -